French

 In French, we communicate effectively here and now, drawing on the language’s cultural roots from then, and developing skills to engage globally next, fostering appreciation of different cultures.

-We use the Kapow Primary French scheme of work which aims to instil a love of language learning and an awareness of other cultures.
 We want pupils to develop the confidence to communicate in French for practical purposes, using both written and spoken French.
 We aim to give pupils a foundation for language learning that encourages and enables them to apply their skills to learning further languages, developing a strong understanding of the English language, facilitating future study and opening opportunities to study and work in other countries in the future.